Apple Watch won’t pair because iPhone is out of date?

 If your iPhone says it’s out of date and your Apple Watch won’t pair, that doesn’t mean you need to go out and buy the latest model.

-There’s almost always a workaround, especially if you’re the type of person who uses their device until they no longer function.
+There’s almost always a workaround, especially if you’re the type of person who uses their device until it no longer functions.
 Hopefully, this guide has helped you!

 LEAVE A REPLY